morecry/CharacterChat/README.md

 ~~~python
 bash model/train_model_supporter.sh
 ~~~
-Same as model_supporter, the training dataset of model_supporter is processed conversation records from previous pipeline.
+Same as model_supporter, the training dataset of model_supporter is processed conversation records from the previous pipeline.
 It will talk with others like a seeker.

 After training, merge the trained adapter and the base model to get the full model_seeker.
 ~~~python